Skip to content

 • nonce: to's account nonce

 The to account MUST be a participant in the target channel.
-The amount MUST be less than or equal to the sum of the channel balance with regard to the channel_reserve ammounts, i.e. channels cannot create coins out of thin air but also a minimum of channel_reserve must remain locked in the channel.
+The amount MUST be less than or equal to the sum of the channel balance with regard to the channel_reserve amounts, i.e. channels cannot create coins out of thin air but also a minimum of channel_reserve must remain locked in the channel.
 The fee is paid by the to account and that account should hold enough coins to pay the fee, i.e., the fee is subtracted before the withdrawn coins arrive.

 Note that the round SHOULD be incremented on each off-chain update.
 This means, in order for an on-chain transaction, referring to off-chain state, to be considered valid, it MUST include a round higher than or equal to the currently recorded Channel(channel_id).round.